prungoose/CCC/notes.md

 Medium Trash - Can pick up and bring to a designated location.
 (Will be carried by a bubble deployed using the bubble tool) Big Trash - Have to first destroy with pickaxe to break up into small/medium trash pieces

-Vacumn Tool and Pickaxe Tool, Flashlight Tool (F on keyboard)
+Vacumn Tool and Pickaxe Tool, Flashlight Tool (F on keyboard) - Possible replace with Prodding stick and Walkie-Talkie/Phone

 Bubble Tool that makes bubbles which carries all your trash instead of a simple backpack.
 Used to have the bubble follow you and carry medium trash pieces.
-Can toss trash into the bubble from a range.
+Can toss trash into the bubble from a range. - Could be visualization instead of inventory

 Game Design
 Level one with 3 rounds
 Rounds - 2 minute seconds to pickup trash from the ongoing disaster.
 At the beginning of each new round get access to the shop to upgrade items/tools.

+- Backburner Ideas -
 Shop
 Pickaxe upgrade - breaks down bigger stuff faster also dmg to destory evil roombas 3 types of vacuum updates - radius, power, tank capacity? (also increase Bubble capacity)